How I Stopped Worrying and Learned to Love Eberron

 Politically, the king retains his executive power over the legislature, and though pro-democracy sentiments are common, few people are willing to confront him on the issue, and he generally avoids it as well.
 While the king performs his duty to most people’s satisfaction, he also has time to explore and adventure.
 Tall tales are a staple of any discussion concerning the king, including a hand-to-hand brawl with an ogre, defeating an entire tribe of drow in Xen’drik, and refusing to compete in the Race of Eight Winds lest he embarass the other competitors.

 The king spends most of his time in the royal grounds of Brokenblade Castle, in the center of Wroat.
-There, he stays abreast of the Parliament’s actions, gets updates from his brother Kor (commander of the King’s Citadel, hunts in the royal woods, and spends time with his dragonmarked friends, Baron Trelib d’Medani and d’Jorasco, who serves as his personal physician.
+There, he stays abreast of the Parliament’s actions, gets updates from his brother Kor (commander of the King’s Citadel), hunts in the royal woods, and spends time with his dragonmarked friends.
 He also hosts the sister of Kaius III, Princess Haydith, as a peace exchange of royal heirs, a guest he has grown to love like an uncle.
 His own children, Halix and Borina, stay in the Karrnathi court, though gossip says they are lonely and ignored.